rjro/oxDNA_env/README.md

 Important files to take a look at would be
 - [Vagrantfile](/Vagrantfile): the file which will be used to setup the Vagrant box
 - [provision.sh](/provision.sh): a script for installing all libraries and frameworks upon first launch
-- [sql_setup.sql](/sql_setup.sql): a SQL script used to initialize the MySQL database running on the server.
+- [sql_setup.sql](/sql_setup.sql): a SQL script used to initialize the MySQL database running on the server

 # Setup
 In order to get setup, follow these steps: